btilmon/foveaCam/README.md

 # Install
-1. install numpy
-2. install matplotlib
+1. install numpy, scipy, matplotlib
-3. git clone <link>
+3. git clone this repo
 4. python main.py

 The simulation should then begin.